boyrazcan33/resource-mng/README.md

 ./mvnw test
 ```

-Note: First dependency download may take 6-9 minutes.
+Note: First dependency download take max.
+15 minutes (average: 8 mins).
 The `dependency:go-offline` is only needed for first attempt.
 Make sure you're using the correct terminal (Bash/PowerShell) for your system.

 ## Stopping the Application